 - Sea salt and fresh ground pepper to taste

-- ~3 tbsp fresh basil, finely chopped
+- ~3 tablespoon fresh basil finely chopped

-- Garnishes (optional): additional fresh basil, cilantro, Sriracha
+- Garnishes optional: additional fresh basil, cilantro, Sriracha

 - Spray sides of slow cooker with non-stick cooking spray.
 Add prepared vegetables: eggplant, peppers, onions, garlic, ginger.